 The History Behind Legal Sports Betting in Michigan

-The Michigan sports betting industry actually dates back to 2015, when government officials were looking to legalize sports betting.
+The Michigan sports betting industry dates back to 2015 when government officials were looking to legalize sports betting.
 Representative Robert Kosowski introduced a pair of bills in 2015, but neither bill was able to make it out of committee.

 Kosowski doubled down a year later, changing some of the language in an effort to get sports betting legalized.
 Those bills failed to make it out of committee either, but the sports betting discussion was underway.

-In 2017, it was Representative Brandt Iden that was able to get things going in the right direction.
+In 2017, it was Representative Brandt Iden who was able to get things going in the right direction.
 An expanded gambling bill made it out of committee that year, and that bill included language that would legalize sports betting.

 A year later, it looked as if the state was ready to legalize sports betting in 2018, but former Governor Rick Snyder was not on board.
 Bill H 4926 passed through both houses of the legislature, but Snyder vetoed the bill, killing any chance for sports betting.

 A change in governor was needed to pursue Michigan sports betting seriously, and that occurred in 2019.
 Governor Gretchen Whitmer supported legalizing sports betting, and she quickly signed a bill when it landed on her desk in December 2019.

 The Michigan Gaming Control Board was put in charge of the sports betting industry, and that group worked quickly to get sports betting launched.
 The industry officially launched in March 2020, and things have gone well since.

 Financial History Behind Legal Sports Betting in Michigan

 Even though Michigan has had sports betting since March 2020, the state has reported sports betting numbers for just three months.
-The entire industry was shut down from April-July as the COVID-19 pandemic was sweeping through the state.
+The entire industry was shut down from April to July as the COVID-19 pandemic was sweeping through the state.

 In March 2020, the sports betting handle totaled just over $593,000, with a revenue of more than $105,000.
 This was a slow start, but only a couple of sports betting operators were ready to go in the month.